 Meditations for the Third Eye Chakra

 If you place a finger between your eyebrows and upwards very slightly, you’re pointing towards the Third Eye – or Anja chakra.
-It’s useful to think of your Third Eye as your intuition – and when it’s blocked, you might find yourself making rash decisions or poor choices.
+It’s useful to think of your Third Eye as your conscious intuition – and when it’s blocked, you might find yourself making rash decisions or poor choices.
 When the Anja is out of balance, others might perceive you as losing touch with reality – overthinking things to the point of fearfulness.

 Some of the best meditation practices for the Third Eye involve visualizations.
 In much the same way that a positive affirmation might involve telling yourself you’re capable or good enough, visualizations involve ‘seeing’ yourself being focused, intuitive, objective, and astute.